 Once I enter the monastery, my “window” to the world will consist of a small opening in the chapel grille where sits the monstrance with the Blessed Sacrament.
 I will, quite literally, see the world outside through Christ.
 What a perfect expression of the vowed life I wish to pursue!
 G.K.
 Chesterton writes: “The vow is to the man what the song is to the bird or the bark to the dog; his voice whereby he is known” (The Barbarism of Berlin).
 It is in pursuing a vowed life of poverty, chastity, and obedience within the silent walls of the cloister that I wish to have my voice heard.
 This is why I am following the precedent of Sts.
 Benedict, Catherine, and Thérèse in these “unprecedented times” and entering a monastery in 2021.
 Because, sometimes, you have to leave the world to love it.

-*Miss Gretchen Erlichman* is currently a PhD student and teaching fellow at The Catholic University of America.
-She will be entering as a postulant with the contemplative Dominican nuns of the Monastery of Our Lady of Grace in North Guilford, Connecticut in July 2021.
+*Miss Gretchen Erlichman* was a PhD student and teaching fellow at The Catholic University of America.
+She entered as a postulant with the contemplative Dominican nuns of the Monastery of Our Lady of Grace in North Guilford, Connecticut in July 2021.